First Listen: Lydia Harrell – Heard It All Before (Reel People Vocal Mix) (Reel People Music)

 Download from Traxsource.

 Lydia consistently performs in more than 150 shows a year.
-Not only as a solo act, but also in collaborations with other artists such as world renowned Jazz musician, Bobby Floyd and as one-half of the duo The Lady Parts with Singer/Songwriter/Guitarist, Ryan Montbleau.
-Her most recent musical accolades include singing lead on a Bob Marley Tribute Album distributed by Sony Music Latin.
-Winning the 2nd Annual Duke Ellington Jazz Vocal Competition and performing at the Apollo Theater in Harlem, NY.
+Not only as a solo act.
+But also in collaborations with other artists such as world renowned Jazz musician, Bobby Floyd.
+Or as one-half of the The Lady Parts with Ryan Montbleau.

 – Reel People mastermind Oli Lazarus has (definitely) come a long way.
 The first traces of him bringin’ us back to the days when he was at the command of London-based Flying record store.
 This is where he would find the necessary food to jump into production work.
 Although he had no skills back then.
 Be it in terms of songwriting as studio recording.